 Employees who are furloughed and who are union or non-union representatives may undertake duties and activities for the purpose of individual or collective representation of employees or other workers.
 This does not count as “work”.
 However, they must not provide services to or generate revenue for, or on behalf of their organisation or a linked or associated organisation.
 In addition, work undertaken by an employee for the sole purpose of fulfilling their duties as a trustee or manager of an occupational pension scheme is permitted.

 The Employee Guidance states that an employee can be put on furlough by one employer and continue to work for another, if it is permitted within their employment contract.
 If the employee has more than one employer, they can be furloughed for each job.
 Each job is separate, and the cap applies to each employer individually.

 Can an employer call back an employee from the furlough scheme as and when they need them, and then put them back on furlough when they do not?
-Yes, subject to the three weeks minimum period referred to above.
-The guidance of 30 April confirms that each period of furlough can be extended by any amount of time whilst the employee is on furlough.
-It is possible that those who are not furloughed may contract COVID-19 and employers will then need staff to cover their absence.
+Yes, subject to them having completed the initial three weeks’ minimum period prior to 30 June when the scheme closed to new entrants.
+Each period of furlough can be extended by any amount of time subject to agreement.
+It is possible that those who are not furloughed may contract COVID-19, self-isolate, or need to take holiday and employers will then need staff to cover their absence.
 It would also help share the workload and loss of pay between staff in a fair way, in addition to allowing staff to retain skills rather than losing them if they are off work for several months.